seananderson/metafolio/inst/ms/ms.md

 generation so that some of the smaller populations would reach near extinction by the end of the simulation, as is likely for smaller isolated populations within this century [e.g. @gustafson2007].
-In this scenario, we considered cases where thermal response diversity was unknown but conservation effort could be distributed across between 16 and two streams.
+In this scenario, we considered cases where thermal tolerance was unknown but conservation effort could be distributed across between 16 and two streams.
 Climate followed a combination of the same long-term warming and short-term variability as before.
 For many metapopulations, this scenario represents the most realistic